Material

 Earning Value for Material – The Correct Approach – Part 2

-Recall from our blog in early October about earning value for material, in which Guideline 21 in the EIA-748 Standard for Earned Value Management Systems (EVMS) states that earned value is measured “…at the point in time most suitable for the category of material involved, but no earlier than the time of actual receipt of material.”
+Recall from the previous blog about earning value for material, in which Guideline 21 in the EIA-748-D Standard1 for Earned Value Management Systems (EVMS) states that earned value is measured “…at the point in time most suitable for the category of material involved, but no earlier than the time of actual receipt of material…”

-In that earlier blog, two high-level types of material categories were discussed for illustration purposes.
-A common follow on question is “When Guideline 21 mentions category of material (highlighted above), are there pre-set categories of material that companies should use?”
+In that previous blog, two high-level types of material categories were discussed for illustration purposes.
+A common follow on question is “When Guideline 21 mentions category of material, are there pre-set categories of material that companies should use?”

 The answer: Material categories are unique to each company, though companies may have general similarities to others in the same line of business.
 It is also dependent on whether a company has non-production or production type contracts (or both).
 In the previous blog topic, Engineering Material and Production Material were used as generic examples for material categories assuming a company has some level of production activity.